At St James’ children attend a daily phonics session from Reception through until the end of Year 2.

 From Reception to Year 2, children participate in a teacher led phonics session daily.
 They are encouraged to apply their segmenting and blending skills within each session to support reading and writing using their sounds.
 There are also many opportunities to apply skills throughout child-initiated learning, Challenge Time and the daily Literacy Carousel.

 In June of Year 1, children complete the Phonics Screening assessment.
 This is to check blending skills and application of phonic sounds taught.
+In Year 2 most children will move beyond the expectations of the phonics screening check.
 If a child does not reach the benchmark set, they will re-take the assessment the following year in Year 2.
 It is expected that most children will pass by the end of Year 2.